-Wimbledon has drawn to a close and we must wait another year for our nightly dose of Boris Becker unpicking the days events in his faux German accent.
+Wimbledon has drawn to a close and we must wait another year for our nightly dose of Boris Becker unpicking the days events in his fake German accent.
 Somebody told me he was actually German but I don’t believe that for a second.

 The story of the tournament was one of injuries and those who managed to avoid them.

 The Sun newspaper ran a cover with Andy Murray’s dodgy hip encircled and white van drivers all over the land were encouraged to ‘give it a rub’.

 Unbeknown to them, it may have been his best hope.

 When I heard Murray was using nightly ice baths and an extended stretching regime I figured it was over.

 Let me say straight away I have no idea precisely what’s wrong with Andy Murray’s hip.
 I do know however that ice baths and stretching won’t fix it.